shenmuxin/uav_tracking_metaRL/README.md

 # Quadrotor UAV Target Tracking and Obstacle Avoidance: meta-RL Method

 ## 0. Statement
 This work has been submitted to CCC2024.
-Users are requested to cite my paper in the future.
+If you use my code, please be sure to cite my paper in the future.
 Thank you!

 ## 1. Main Results